top of page

 • Depending on the timing of insertion, it may be possible to resume normal sexual activity 3 days after your IUD procedure.
 Your inserting doctor will discuss this with you on the day.

-• Many women have a review at around 4 to 6 weeks after an IUD has been inserted or replaced.
+• Many patients have a review at around 4 to 6 weeks after an IUD has been inserted or replaced.
 This can be done with your local doctor, provided that your doctor is familiar with IUDs.

 • If you have a 6-week check, ( having a check up is your choice), a doctor will pass a speculum to ensure that the threads of the IUD are still visible at the cervix, examine you to ensure that there is no sign of infection, and discuss any issues (e.g. pain during sexual intercourse or bleeding).